 Masala, not maize.

 That said, who am I to decide what food people should enjoy?
 If you like turkey, eat it.
 I don't care.
-However, I refuse to believe anyone enjoys turkey enough to eat it for five straight days without at least once wishing they had a burger to break the monotony.
+However, I refuse to believe that anyone enjoys turkey enough to eat it for five straight days without at least once wishing they had a burger to break the monotony.
 Because that's all Thanksgiving leftovers usually amount to -- a bunch of turkey and nothing else.
-Sure, for that first day or two there might be a few side dishes left, but those always get gobbled up right away, leaving nothing but pounds of dry (and getting drier by the day!), bland turkey meat.
-It's at this point that any remaining bird should be fed to the pets or the homeless or whatever, but that rarely happens, because that's not how the tradition works.
+Sure, for that first day or two, there might be a few side dishes left, but those always get gobbled up right away, leaving nothing but pounds of dry (and getting drier by the day!), bland turkey meat.
+It's at this point that any remaining bird should be fed to the pets or the homeless or whatever But that rarely happens, because that's not how the tradition works.
 Instead, you start getting subjected to shit like this:

 "You know, we should just chuck it down the garbage disposal and see what happens."

 Give it another day or two, when that sweetly presented sandwich delight has devolved into varying-size chunks of dry turkey between two pieces of Wonder Bread, and the suggestion of another turkey-based meal starts to sound more like a threat than anything else.
-We power through, though, because tradition dictates that, in the days following Thanksgiving, "turkey" is what's on the menu until every bit of holiday food is gone.
+We power through, though, because tradition dictates that in the days following Thanksgiving, "turkey" is what's on the menu until every bit of holiday food is gone.